 Consider simplifying your website if you want to optimize your web design for conversions.
 The more components you add to your page, the more likely it is to distract visitors from your site’s primary role.

-Do away with any unnecessary information and adopt a theme with lots of white space.
-Arrange the elements in such a way that the visitors can easily find their way to the main conversion points.
+Make sure to arrange the elements in such a way that the visitors can easily find their way to the main conversion points.
 Don’t distract them with unnecessary images, videos, or links.

 Make sure your call to action (CTA) is well-defined.
 Adopting a simple minimalist design adds a professional feel to your website and makes your ecommerce site more trustworthy.